-The NTBC Study: one mild porphyric crisis was reported for nitisinone-treated patients versus 10% died from consequences of porphyria-like crises in historical control.
+The NTBC study: one mild porphyric crisis was reported for nitisinone-treated patients versus 10% who died from consequences of porphyria-like crises in historical control.

-The Quebec Study: 71 months were spent in hospital for neurologic crises for nitisinone-naive patients versus17 months for patients received nitisinone > 30 days of age and no months in hospital for patients received nitisinone < 30 days of age.
+The Quebec study: 71 months were spent in hospital for neurologic crises for nitisinone-naive patients versus 17 months for patients who received nitisinone after 30 days of age and no months in hospital for patients who received nitisinone before 30 days of age.